hang0ver/BakerProud/README.md

 # BakerProud
-Baker Proud is an open source utility for listing helpful links for students and staff of higher-ed organizations.
+Baker Proud is an open source utility for listing helpful links; audience is students and staff of higher-ed organizations.

 Copyright (C) 2017 Austin Bollinger <abolli05@baker.edu>